-JOIN Eastside Village PDX on Sept.
-15 – Potluck, Planning Meeting
+JOIN Eastside Village PDX on Oct.20 – Potluck, Planning Meeting

 Join the members of the Eastside Village community at our monthly potluck and community meeting.
 Meet the Eastside Village Governing Council, learn about our progress toward formally launching the Village in 2015, and discover how your skills and talents can help get Eastside Village off the ground!
 Potluck starts at 6 pm; meeting follows at 7 pm.
 In the Waverly Heights UCC church social hall, 3300 SE Woodward St, Portland.
-Bring a potluck dish to share.
+Bring a soup or side dish to share.
 We’ll have plates, bowls, glasses, cups and utensils available.
-No RSVP required.
-For more info, email info@EastsideVillage.org.
+This event is free but please RSVP to info@EastsideVillage.org.

 Upcoming Village 101 Presentations